- How to Pay Your Bill

 Special Medical Needs

-We recognize that some of our customers depend on life support equipment at home and/or increased heating or cooling needs due to a medical condition.
+We recognize that some of our customers depend on life support equipment at home and/or have increased heating or cooling needs due to a medical condition.
 This may increase electricity bills on top of other health care expenses.
-With these customers and their families in mind, we created the Special Medical Needs Rate.
-This pilot program is available now and expires March 31, 2019.
+With these customers and their families in mind, we created the Special Medical Needs Rate pilot program.

 Our Special Medical Needs Rate offers a discount of $0.04 per kWh (on the Non-Fuel Energy Charge) on the first 500 kilowatt-hours in any month.
 Maximum savings is $20 in a given month ($0.04 times the first 500 kWh).

 - Customers who use 250 kWh in a month will see a $10 lower bill that month ($0.04 times 250).

 - Customers who use 500 kWh in a month will see a $20 lower bill ($0.04 times 500).